Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Related Work and Background

 Along these lines, there is a growing interest in studying how information from sociotechnical contexts can inform explanation design.
 In a scoping review, Baruah and Organero highlight the potential of incorporating domain knowledge, such as user preferences and past queries, into explanations to enhance usefulness \cite{baruah2024brief}.
 Alizadeh et al. characterize this sociotechnical awareness in explanations as central to a \textit{holistic user experience} \cite{alizadeh2023user}.
 Drawing from activity theory, Kofod-Petersen and Cassens propose grounding explanations in users’ ongoing activities and interaction patterns in ambient smart home environments \cite{kofod2007explanations}.
 This is further operationalized in \cite{das2023explainable} using activity recognition frameworks to generate natural language explanations, with 83\% of participants preferring contextually grounded versions over traditional activity labels.
 Here, the dual role of environmental context is emphasized: \textit{first}, in shaping how the system reasons about a situation; \textit{second}, in how it communicates that reasoning to the user.
 Our research goals align most closely with the latter, i.e., how explanations bridge the gap between system reasoning and user expectations.
 Furthermore, Mathur et al. highlight the potential of incorporating elements of users’ sociotechnical environments into explanations, drawing on longitudinal fieldwork with older adults \cite{mathur2024categorizing}.
 Based on their analysis, they propose a categorization of four key information sources that AI systems can leverage when generating explanations in smart home environments, discussed more in the next section \cite{mathur2024categorizing}.
 Inspired by their structured approach, we use this categorization of information sources to design the explanation prompts in our study.

-To our knowledge, our study is the first empirical investigation of older adults’ perceptions and preferences of AI-generated explanations.
-Here, we articulate our second research question: \textbf{RQ2:} \textit{How do older adults engage with and make sense of AI explanations grounded in diverse sources of information within their home environment?}
+To our knowledge, our study is the first empirical investigation of older adults’ perceptions and preferences for AI-generated explanations.
+Here, we articulate our second research question: \textbf{RQ2:} \textit{How do older adults’ perceptions and the way they make sense of AI explanations vary by contexts of use (routine vs. urgent) and by explanation type (differentiated by information sources in the home)?}